Rate of Convergence for Large Coupling Limits in Sobolev Spaces

-We will now give a way to define solutions with rather ``rough'' inhomogenous data $f(t,x)$, $h(t,x)$ and $u_0(x)$.
-The technique is essentially a time reversal and transposition argument and is due to \cite{Lions:1973fk} but we follow the development of {\sc french \& king} \cite{French:1993fk} and {\sc berggren} \cite{Berggren:2004uq}.
-Let $v \in L^2(Q_1)$ be arbitrary.
-Consider, first, the solution operator
+We will now give a way to define solutions with rather ``rough'' inhomogenous data $f(t,x)$, $h(t,x)$, $g(t,x)$ and $u_0(x)$.
+The technique is essentially a time reversal and transposition argument and appears to be due, in this form, to {\sc lions \& magenes} \cite{Lions:1973fk} although the idea can be traced back to Holmgren.